andrewnyr/www.as211562.net/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: information
-    text: >-
+    text: >
-      The Stackbit theme is flexible and scalable to every need.
-It can manage any layout and any screen.
+      we announce a few different ipv4 and ipv6 prefixes to the dfz. you can view some information about our network here.
     actions:
       - type: Button
         label: Try it now